telerik/blazor-docs/components/combobox/overview.md

 * `ValueField` - the name of the field from the model that will be the underlying `value`.
 Defaults to `Value`.

 * `Value` and `bind-Value`- get/set the value of the component, can be used for binding.
-If you set it to a value allowed by the model class value field, the corresponding item from the data collection will be pre-selected.
+If you set it to a value allowed by the model class value field, the corresponding item from the data collection will be preselected.
 Use the `bind-Value` syntax for two-way binding, for example, to a variable of your own.

     The `Value` and `ValueField` can be of types: